Ferndale, California: Education

-The Ferndale Unified School District has two schools, the Ferndale Elementary School with grades K–8 and the Ferndale High School.
-The elementary school is the older, dating back to the 1860s with school rooms and houses in various locations.
+The Ferndale Unified School District has two schools, Ferndale Elementary School with grades K–8 and Ferndale High School with grades 9-12.
+The elementary school is the older of the two, dating back to the 1860s with school rooms and houses in various locations.
 In 1890, school trustees started a new building, but it—and the old building—were completely destroyed in an arson fire before it was finished.
 A replacement three-story, redwood Greek Revival building was built after the September fire and in time to open in February 1891.
 The stucco one-story building which currently houses the Ferndale Elementary School was built in 1924.
 The baby-boom of the 1960s resulted in classes at the Fairgrounds as well as the addition of four modular classrooms (since removed), and the construction of a gymnasium in 1967.
 The following year, the closure of the Assumption Catholic School (1915–1968) rapidly increased enrollment as 117 students transferred and the rising enrollment resulted in the addition of five primary classrooms and a playground.
 In 1976 the building was earthquake retrofitted.

-The high school was founded in 1904 by the unification of smaller school districts across the Eel River Valley, including Port Kenyon, Island School, Grant School, Salt River School, Coffee Creek School, Grizzly Bluff School and Pleasant Point School.
+The high school was founded in 1904 by the unification of smaller school districts across the Eel River Valley, including Port Kenyon, Island School, Grant School, Salt River School, Coffee Creek School, Grizzly Bluff School, and Pleasant Point School.
 The original building was in use from 1907 to 1951 when it was replaced by the present high school facility.
-Enrollment in 2004–2005 was 175 students in grades 9 to 12.

-Ferndale has an active sports program with junior varsity and varsity softball, volleyball, basketball, soccer and football.
+Ferndale High School has an active sports program, offering softball, volleyball, wrestling, baseball, tennis, basketball, track and field, golf, soccer, and football.
 Ferndale won its 14th California football sectional title and the California Interscholastic Federation Division 7-AA football championship in 2023.
 The girls' soccer team won the California North Coast Section championship in 2023.

 The school has a long-time sports rivalry with neighboring Fortuna Union High School.
 The first Ferndale Wildcat versus Fortuna Huskies "Milk Can" football game was played in 1945 and each year since with approximately 20 years hiatus.
-Fortuna had won more games than Ferndale, as of 2013, the record was 27–20–1.
 In 2011, the Milk Can was stolen from Ferndale High School during a break-in by three Fortuna High School students, thrown over a bluff, and later recovered by police.

 Since 1998, the Ferndale Repertory Theatre has offered The Marilyn McCormick Performing Arts Scholarship to local high school seniors.
 Sara Bareilles was the first recipient of the scholarship.

 Media

-Ferndale is home to the oldest newspaper under a single name in Humboldt County, the Ferndale Enterprise.
+Ferndale is home to the oldest newspaper under a single name in Humboldt County, The Ferndale Enterprise.
 Commercial radio station KHUM operates in a joint studio with KLGE, KSLG-FM and KWPT.
 Ferndale is also home to the North Coast's oldest theatre company, The Ferndale Repertory Theatre which has been in operation since 1972.